|

 was racing and winning at the Circuit of Sivocci at Ravenna when he met the father of the

-legendary Italian W.W.I ace Francesco Baracca.
+legendary Italian WWI ace Francesco Baracca.
 The senior Baracca was enamored with the

 courage and audacity of the young Ferrari and presented the young driver with his